Nigerian Health Watch: Activities

-Collaborations and partnerships
+Collaborations and Partnerships

-The organization collaborates with various stakeholders, including government agencies, non-governmental organizations, and international bodies, to amplify efforts in strengthening health security and advancing healthcare in Nigeria.
-Notably, Nigeria Health Watch has been recognized for its partnership with the Nigeria Centre for Disease Control and Prevention, especially in advocacy for improved funding for epidemic preparedness and support towards risk communications during health crises.
+The organisation collaborates with various stakeholders, including government agencies, non-governmental organizations, and international bodies, to amplify efforts in strengthening health security and advancing healthcare in Nigeria.
+Notably, Nigeria Health Watch has been recognised for its partnership with the Nigeria Centre for Disease Control and Prevention, especially in advocacy for improved funding for epidemic preparedness and support towards risk communications during health crises.

 Recognition

 Nigeria Health Watch has been acknowledged for its significant contributions to health communication and advocacy in Nigeria.
-The organization's efforts in amplifying the work of health institutions and advocating for improved healthcare policies have been instrumental in driving positive change within the Nigerian health sector.
+The organisation's efforts in amplifying the work of health institutions and advocating for improved healthcare policies have been instrumental in driving positive change within the Nigerian health sector.